AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

 1. Open the *Settings → DNS settings* page.

-1. In the “DNS server configuration” section, select the “Custom IP” radio button in the “Blocking mode” selector and enter the IPv4 and IPv6 addresses of the server.
+1. In the *DNS server configuration* section, select the *Custom IP* radio button in the *Blocking mode* selector and enter the IPv4 and IPv6 addresses of the server.

-1. Click “Save”.
+1. Click *Save.*

-## How to change dashboard interface's address? {#webaddr}
+## How to change dashboard interface’s address? {#webaddr}

 1. Stop AdGuard Home: